 - Increased daytime sleepiness.

-to experience the most sleep problems during this trimester as a result of the
+You are likely to experience the most sleep problems during this trimester as a result of the following:

 - Discomfort due to your growing belly.